Showing posts with label Reef. Show all posts

 We ate a continental breakfast at the Inn, packed our bags, and drove to the Port of Mobile.

-We were a bit early to board Carnival Fantasy Cruise Line, so we had to wait in line with several other cars.
+We were early to board Carnival Fantasy Cruise Line, so we had to wait in line with several other cars.

 We went through security, and because of my total knee replacement, the alarm went off, and I had to be worn down.